 Spiritual formation is a passion of mine.
 I enjoy helping people make space in their lives to become more aware of how God is moving around them.
 I focus on the spiritual disciplines of silence, solitude, Sabbath-keeping, meditation on Scripture, listening prayer and daily examen.
 These practices have been central in the rhythm of my own spiritual journey.

-Six years ago, our seventeen-year-old son had a severe traumatic brain injury playing football and instantly became severely disabled.
+Seven years ago, our seventeen-year-old son had a severe traumatic brain injury playing football and instantly became severely disabled.
 I have dealt with a lot of loss and grief but have experienced the nearness of God in these circumstances.
-I am available to talk with students and faculty about suffering, loss and grief, and other areas of focus for me are relational issues, depression, anxiety, emotional development and questions about sexuality.
+I am available to talk with students and faculty about suffering, loss and grief, and other areas of focus for me are relational issues and emotional development.

-I speak most often on the topics of leadership, communication, personal development and spiritual formation.
-My husband and I speak together on interpersonal communication and dealing with suffering, loss, and grief.
+I speak most often on the topics of leadership, interpersonal communication, personal and emotional development, spiritual formation, prayer, ambiguous loss, suffering and grief.